samieze/INEv/README.md

 #### DCEP_Ambrosia

-The directory `DCEP_Ambrosia` contains the implementation of distributed complex event processing using Microsoft Ambrosia.
+The directory `DCEP_Ambrosia` contains the implementation of light-weight distributed complex event processing engine using Microsoft Ambrosia for fault-tolerant communication.
 The query processor can alternatively be started as a simulation which does not require to locally set up Ambrosia.
-The input files used to conduct our case study as well as input files for the evaluation of INEv graph based on synthetic data can be found in `DCEP_Ambrosia/inputdata`
+The input files used to conduct our case study as well as input files for the execution of in-network evaluation based on of INEv graphs constructed for synthetic data can be found in `DCEP_Ambrosia/inputdata`

 #### CaseStudy